ScutCathy/scutcathy.github.io/_pages/about.md

 ---

 Zheng Zeng is a Ph.D.
 Candidate at Supply Chain Management Department of Rutgers University.
-Her research areas involve healthcare analysis, Operations, and supply chain management, focusing on policy changes in drug prices, insurance coverage rates, and production and inventory planning for manufacturing companies.
+Her research areas involve healthcare analysis, operations, and supply chain management, focusing on policy changes in drug prices, insurance coverage rates, and production and inventory planning.
 She has published a paper in the International Journal of Health Planning and Management.

 News
 ======